Basic Types

 Error Handling

-In our math crate, we have one file error.rs, containing all our error types.
+In our math crate, the error.rs file contains all custom error types.

 We use MathError as our error enum that holds all sorts of errors occurring in